-Coherence.
-There is reasonable correspondence between logbook and electronic monitoring data in term of fishing effort, although the management agency notes a tendency for underreporting of catch for some seabird species in logbooks.
+Consistency.
+There is reasonable correspondence between logbook and electronic monitoring data in term of fishing effort, although the management agency notes a tendency for underreporting of bycatch of some seabird species in logbooks.
 Details of the electronic monitoring programme, including details of the sampling design and data assurance mechanisms, are corroborated by management officials.